“When in darkness… the only thing you can be expected to be is yourself.”

 “Um.
 Okay.
 Tea sounds… nice.”

 GM: The heater seems odd, though.
 So do the mugs.
-Sweet tea comes in glasses.
+Iced tea comes in glasses.

 Celia: Celia is too polite to mention it.
 Maybe he lives down here and has to boil the water to sanitize it.